-If you’re one of the few people who’s forgotten to listen to Escape by Rupert Holmes, then I pity you.
+If you’re one of the few people who haven’t listened to Escape by Rupert Holmes, then I pity you.
 Not only are you missing out on one of the most powerful cocktail-themed songs of the seventies but you’ve overlooked one of the bravest performances in an M&S sweater/shirt combo ever committed to celluloid.

 Put simply, I learnt everything I know about writing from Escape (The Piña Colada Song).

 So, let’s start with the basics.
 It’s got three verses.
 Three verses, three acts.
 Textbook.
-If that doesn’t hint at what Rupert ‘The Dreamweaverer’ Holmes is doing, then nothing does.
+If that doesn’t hint at what Rupert ‘The Dreamweaverer’ Holmes is doing, then nothing will.

 So, the first line: